Usage

 If you are using a Docker version of terraform-compliance

-, terraform
+, the latest version of terraform

 binary, you can still use -t